When online, are you a Lemming or Leader?

 But the “younger set”…

-“My son, who is in college, doesn’t do all these things…” Following what the younger set is willing to do — or not — as your guide?
-Since when do business owners follow those who are less experienced in running successful businesses?
-The answer is the smart ones don’t.
+“My son, who is in college, doesn’t do all these things…” Are we really using what the younger set is willing to do — or not — as our guide?
+When do business owners follow those less experienced in running successful businesses?

 No Lemmings Allowed